-Structured Data - key/value pairs that are indexed and searchable, allowing you to search, filter, and query through all your errors cross-project in addition to helping you debug specific issues.
+Structured Data - Key/value pairs that are indexed and searchable, allowing you to search, filter, and query through all your events across projects, in addition to helping you debug specific issues.
 These include:

-Custom Tags- are a way to reflect key characteristics that apply to your applications, dev process, or business in your error data - variants and flavors of your app, a user type, tenant ID, payment plan, etc.
+Custom Tags- A way to reflect key characteristics that apply to your applications, dev process, or business in your error data.
+These might include variants and flavors of your app, a user type, tenant ID, payment plan, and so on.

-Environment- are predefined data fields available as SDK configuration options.
+Environment- Predefined data fields available as SDK configuration options.

-Adding custom structured data that is unique to your applications, users, and business logic enriches your error data and provides valuable context to every error.
-That same data can also be utilized to customize Sentry workflows and adapt them to your precise needs.
+Adding custom structured data that is unique to your applications, users, and business logic enriches your data and provides valuable context to every event.
+You can also use that same data to customize Sentry workflows and adapt them to your precise needs.
 Let's look at those major workflows:

 - User Context: Once a certain issue has impacted a defined threshold of unique users.